SeniorMars/seniormars.com/content/posts/spiderman_across.md

 +++
 title = "Don't forget about New York!
-A crucial ingredient to a GREAT Spider-Man movie!" date = "2023-06-20"
+A crucial ingredient to a GREAT Spider-Man movie!" date = "2023-06-20" description = "A guy decides to gatekeep Spider-man / NYC"

 [extra]
 comment = true